TD Ameritrade 529 College Savings Plan

 About the Plan

 Tax Advantages: The TD Ameritrade 529 College Savings Plan facilitates various tax advantages.
 Money in your account grows tax-deferred, all qualified withdrawals for higher education expenses remain federal and Nebraska State tax-free.
-Also, money in a 529 plan may be excluded from your taxable estate, making the TD Ameritrade 529 College Savings Plan an excellent way to remove money from your estate while helping a child afford a college education.
+Also, money in a 529 plan may be excluded from your taxable estate, making the TD Ameritrade 529 College Savings Plan a possible way to exclude money from your estate while helping a child afford a college education.

 Contributing to the plan is simple and easy.
 You can deposit by check, set up an Automatic Investment Plan, or contribute through automatic payroll deduction (if your employer provides this service).

 Flexibility: Account flexibility is a key component of the TD Ameritrade 529 College Savings Plan.
 Withdrawals from your account can be used at eligible schools nationwide.
-The TD Ameritrade plan covers almost all expenses related to college including tuition, fees, books, equipment, and supplies.
+The TD Ameritrade 529 College Savings Plan covers almost all expenses related to college including tuition, fees, reasonable room and board, books, equipment, and supplies.
 Reasonable room and board are considered qualified expenses if the student is enrolled at least half time.
 If a child decides not to attend college or does not use all of the funds, the account beneficiary can be changed to another member of the family.

 The account owner may close the account or withdraw all or a portion of the funds at any time, even for non college-related expenses; however, the earnings portion of any funds withdrawn for nonqualified expenses will be subject to the distributee’s income tax rate plus a 10% federal penalty on the earnings portion of the withdrawal.